 The home, its splendid landscapes and the drawings by Leonardo of the surrounding territory represent the only testimonials of the deep bond between the master and his Tuscan land.

-The house of Leonardo reopened to the public this past June 23, 2012 and shows interesting changes and new additions.
+The house of Leonardo reopened to the public in June 2012 and shows interesting changes and new additions.

 Daniela Lamberini, teacher at the University of Architecture in Florence at the head of the restoration project, has given particular relevance to the multimedia within the new museum.